demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 Check the [fetch history](#fetch-history) for the following:

-##### Temporary error from the API

-Sometimes fetch mechanism can encounter temporary issues when calling the API, such issues will usually appear once or twice before getting back to fetch normally and will contain the 500 (internal server) error.
+1. Temporary error from the API - Sometimes fetch mechanism can encounter temporary issues when calling the API, such issues will usually appear once or twice before getting back to fetch normally and will contain the 500 (internal server) error.

-#### Params collision

-In some integrations, there are params that can’t be configured together and will throw an error if they do.
+2. Params collision - In some integrations, there are params that can’t be configured together and will throw an error if they do.
 The error should appear in the fetch history and should be informative about which two params can’t be configured together.

-#### Error from the API related to malformed params

-Sometimes an error can come up from the API informing us that there was an issue with the params passed as part of the request, this error usually occurs in integrations where there’s a free-text filter param that might be malformed, double check all params are correct and ensure the error message doesn’t point to such issue.
+3. Error from the API related to malformed params - Sometimes an error can come up from the API informing us that there was an issue with the params passed as part of the request, this error usually occurs in integrations where there’s a free-text filter param that might be malformed, double check all params are correct and ensure the error message doesn’t point to such issue.

-#### Error from the API, getting 429 (rate limit) error

-Some APIs have a rate limiter in their system configured to a certain value that might be reached. when getting 429 try to increase the fetch interval as it will result less calls in a certain amount of time, and raise the limit as it usually affect the number of calls due to the data being fetched in less time.
+4. Error from the API, getting 429 (rate limit) error - Some APIs have a rate limiter in their system configured to a certain value that might be reached. when getting 429 try to increase the fetch interval as it will result less calls in a certain amount of time, and raise the limit as it usually affect the number of calls due to the data being fetched in less time.

-### Reset last run
+#### Reset last run

 Sometimes the fetch mechanism is getting stuck on a certain request due to last_run issues. when failing to get new events, head to the instance configuration, and press the **reset last run** button at the bottom of the page.

 ### Getting aggregated delays / failing to get events without an error error

 In case you’re having aggregated delays between the fetched events and the real time events or you suspect you're not getting new events although there's no error in the [fetch-history](#fetch-history).

-Try to increase the limit parameter up to the its maximum (usually documented), ensure the fetch interval is set to the lowest, and in some integrations, the fetch attempts to fetch from multiple endpoints/entities.
+1. Try to increase the limit parameter up to the its maximum (usually documented), ensure the fetch interval is set to the lowest, and in some integrations, the fetch attempts to fetch from multiple endpoints/entities.
 In that case, try to separate the integration instance into several instances each fetching from one endpoint/entity to maximize the productivity.
-If you’re still having delays, try to get an estimation of the average amount per day and see if that amount co-op with the amount you manage to retrieve in a given minute.
+2. If you’re still having delays, try to get an estimation of the average amount per day and see if that amount co-op with the amount you manage to retrieve in a given minute.
 Sometimes the fetch mechanism can’t fully co-op with the peak times of the day but can make up for that during the quiet hours.
-To identify a delay, turn off the instance for 5 minutes and check if events are still coming in or not.
+3. To identify a delay, turn off the instance for 5 minutes and check if events are still coming in or not.

 ### Missing fields when fetching

 Double check there’s no pre-process rule for XSOAR by heading to settings > Object Setup > Incidents > Pre-Process Rules.
-Or parsing rule for XSIAM that does that by heading to settings > Dataset management > Parsing rule
+Or parsing rule for XSIAM that does that by heading to settings > Dataset management > Parsing rule.

 ## Integration Mirroring